danieagle/adare-net/README.txt

 It need Alire to build.

-Adare_Net crate will be published in Public Alire after Adare_Net Version 1.2.0.
+Adare_Net crate will be published in Public Alire after 8.0.0 version.
 Enjoy!!

 How a Bonus Almost all packages in this lib is "Ada Preelaborate"! :-)